Postgres foreign data wrapper for Oracle (oracle_fdw) on MacOS

 1. Install Postgres

-The easiest way to install Postgres is homebrew: brew install postgres
+The easiest way to install Postgres is homebrew: brew install postgres.
+Once installed

 2. Install instantclient